-Over the years, PTSD has been referred to as many different things such as “shell shock,” “combat fatigue,” and “war neurosis.”
+Early on, public health care referred to PTSD by many different names such as “shell shock,” “combat fatigue,” and “war neurosis.”
 PTSD was even commonly called “Vietnam Stress,” and “Vietnam Syndrome.”
 PTSD first became a recognized disorder in 1980, according to the National Institute of Mental Health.
-The VA did not recognize PTSD as diagnosable disorder until 1980 when it was added to the VA’s Schedule for Rating Disabilities.
-Even though PTSD because recognized as a real medical condition, the culture has been to avoid talking about PTSD because of social expectations to just move on from negative experiences.
+The U.S. Department of Veterans Affairs did not recognize PTSD as a diagnosable disorder until 1980 when it was added to the VA’s Schedule for Rating Disabilities.
+Even though PTSD became recognized as a real health condition, the military service culture had been to avoid talking about PTSD because of social expectations to just move on from negative experiences.
 This expectation is especially common with veterans who may feel as though talking about PTSD is a sign of weakness.

-Many mental health professionals attribute the high incidence of PTSD in Vietnam veterans to a lack of “decompression” time.
-During the Vietnam War, it was not uncommon for veterans to be in combat one day and back home with their family a couple of days later due to the availability of jet travel that was not present in previous wars.
-Additionally, there was a lack of public support for the Vietnam War compared to previous wars, and many of these veterans returning home were met with indifference or even hostile feelings from family, friends, and neighbors.
+- Many mental health professionals in Psychiatry attribute the high incidence of PTSD in Vietnam-era veterans to a lack of “decompression” time.
+During the Vietnam War, it was not uncommon for veterans to be in combat one day and back home with their family a couple of days later due to the availability of jet travel that was not present in previous wars such as World War II.
+Additionally, there was a lack of public support for the Vietnam War compared to previous wars, and many of the military personnel returning home were met with indifference or even hostile feelings from family members, friends, and neighbors.
 Veterans would return home to antiwar marches and protests rather than homecoming parades.

-What was unusual about the rate of psychiatric symptoms associated with the Vietnam War was the large number of veterans that reported psychiatric problems after the war rather than during the war.
-Many Vietnam veterans still experience PTSD symptoms that vary from veteran to veteran including flashbacks to combat, feelings of alienation, depression, loneliness, drug and/or alcohol problems, even suicidal feelings.
-Another factor unique to Vietnam Veterans is the fact that at the end of the Vietnam War, the VA did not recognize PTSD as a disorder.
+- What was unusual about the rate of psychiatric symptoms associated with the Vietnam War was the large number of veterans that reported psychiatric problems after the war rather than during the war.
+Many Vietnam veterans still experience PTSD symptoms that vary from veteran to veteran including flashbacks to combat, feelings of alienation, major depression, loneliness, drug and/or alcohol problems, even suicidal feelings.
+Another factor unique to Vietnam Veterans is the fact that at the end of the Vietnam War, the VA did not recognize PTSD as a disorder so there was no diagnostic criteria.
 Therefore, it was impossible for veterans to get service-connected for PTSD.
-Adding to that problem was the fact that obtaining treatment for psychiatric symptoms through the VA was very difficult.
+Adding to that problem was the fact that obtaining treatment for psychiatric symptoms through the VA health care system was very difficult.